 But where you usually have to pay a premium for the fastest internet, AT&T Fiber is actually reasonably priced for the speeds you get.
-Its gig-speed plan costs $80/mo. after the promotional pricing ends in year two, but that’s still far less than Spectrum charges for the same speeds — $109.99/mo. in year one and $134.99/mo. in year two — and the same as Xfinity’s promotional pricing for gig speeds.
+Its gig-speed plan costs $80/mo., but that’s still far less than Spectrum charges for the same speeds — $109.99/mo. in year one and $134.99/mo. in year two — and the same as Xfinity’s price for gig speeds.

-There are a few ways to bundle TV and internet with AT&T. You can add AT&T TV to any AT&T internet plan, but the company doesn’t offer much incentive to do so.
+There are a few ways to add TV to your AT&T internet plan.
+You can add DIRECTV STREAM to any AT&T internet plan, but the company doesn’t offer much incentive to do so.
 The price isn’t discounted from what you’d pay if you bought the services separately, whether you go with an AT&T Fiber or Internet plan.

 You can also bundle AT&T Internet with DIRECTV, but again, the price is exactly the same as it would be if you subscribed to each service separately.

-If you want to add TV to the mix when you sign up for AT&T Internet, we recommend comparing AT&T TV with other live TV streaming services like Hulu + Live TV and YouTube TV.
+If you want to add TV to the mix when you sign up for AT&T Internet, we recommend comparing DIRECTV STREAM with other live TV streaming services like Hulu + Live TV and YouTube TV.
 These services are available everywhere in the country, so you’ll have plenty of options no matter where you live.

 AT&T customer satisfaction

 The American Customer Satisfaction Index (ACSI) gives the largest internet providers annual customer satisfaction scores based on feedback from actual customers.
-In 2020, AT&T received a 68/100.
-While that was actually down from its 69/100 score the year before, it still ranks higher than all major cable internet providers, including Xfinity (66/100), Spectrum (63/100) and Cox (61/100).
-The only provider to score above AT&T was Verizon with a 73/100.
+In 2021, AT&T received a 71/100 — the highest of all internet providers, including Xfinity (67/100), Spectrum (63/100) and Cox (63/100).
+The only provider to equal AT&T’s score was Verizon.